-The College of Education has the responsibility to serve as the recommending agent for all K-State graduates who wish to apply for Kansas licensure.
-Typically, degrees earned in the College of Education in elementary education and in secondary education will partially fulfill licensure program requirements in the state of Kansas.
+The College of Education serve as the recommending agent for all K-State graduates who wish to apply for Kansas licensure.
 Early childhood, elementary, and secondary teaching licensure may be accomplished through the completion of the approved program and the appropriate degree.
 Additional testing is required by the Kansas State Department of Education.

-Students must meet the requirements for licensure or for an endorsement area in effect at the time they apply for that licensure or endorsement.
-Students enrolled in and earning degrees in colleges other than the College of Education must complete all requirements of an approved teacher education program.
+Students must meet the requirements for licensure in all areas requested at the time they apply for that licensure or endorsement.

 The State of Kansas may not issue a teaching license to any applicant who has been convicted of a felony, signed certain diversion agreements, or who has had a teaching license revoked in another state.